smaslennikov/chessand.beer/README.md

-# Chees and Beer club of Port Orchard
+# Chess club website

+Just a website for our good old chess club.